FlorianEagox/Fake-News-Flagger/README.md

 # Fake-News-Flagger
-Browser extension that enables crowd sourced peer-review for articles across the internet
+Browser extension that enables crowd sourced peer-review for news articles across the internet